lokalise/Blog-Authors-Info/docs/04-writing-article.md

 ## Readability

-Our WordPress has a special plugin installed that will give you some tips regarding article readability.
+:book: Our WordPress has a special plugin installed that will give you some tips regarding article readability.
 It can be found right under the text editor:

 ![](../img/readability.png)